ndanielsen/intro-cli-git-github/materials/1-Intro-Command-Line.md

 Given an absolute path of `/Users/ndanielsen/Projects/intro-cli-git-github`,

+The current file path is a represented by `  .  `.
+For example, the path to a file in your current working directory is:

+`./README.md`

+From your current working director, the path to this `1-Intro-Command-Line.md` file from the `intro-cli-git-github` folder is:

+`./materials/1-Intro-Command-Line.md`

-The relative path to the another HackforLa project on my computer is:
+The relative path to the another HackforLa project folder on my computer is:

 `../hackforla/spare`